 Adirondacks Travel Guide

 The Adirondack Mountains are among the highest and most dramatic in the eastern United States.
-In the summer they attract hikers, horse riders and rock climbers, and in winter there are nine ski resorts operating.
+In the summer they attract hikers, horse riders and rock climbers, and in winter there are about nine ski resorts operating.
 The best ski resort in the region is Whiteface, nine miles (14km) northeast of Lake Placid, which has some challenging skiing and spectacular views, but visitors should be aware of the icy winds which regularly whip up the valley.
 Lake Placid is a major cross-country skiing destination with 283 miles (455km) of trails and has plenty of other activities including ice skating, tobogganing and bobsleighing - a must for braver visitors.
-Some lifts remain open in the summer months, making it ideal for idle mountain bikers.
+Some ski lifts remain open in the summer months, ideal for idle mountain bikers.

 There are several small towns worth visiting in the Adirondacks.
 Saranac Lake is a quintessential American small town with a quaint atmosphere and historic buildings, while Ticonderoga is home to a Revolutionary War fort and historical museum.
 Elizabethtown and Chester are laidback resort towns, and Old Forge is a good base for exploring the Mohawk Valley and Northern Forest Canoe Trail.

 We are looking for contributors for our Adirondacks travel guide.
 If you are a local, a regular traveller to Adirondacks or a travel professional with time to contribute and answer occasional forum questions, please contact us.